Optimal Team Practice

-The recommendation to eliminate the requirement that a PA have a supervisory agreement with a specific physician is a further evolution of the direction many state laws and regulations are already heading.
+The recommendation to eliminate the requirement that a PA have an agreement with a specific physician in order to practice, and to enable practice-level decision making about collaboration, is a further evolution of the direction many state laws and regulations are already heading.
 In 2016, Michigan passed legislation removing physician supervision and delegation, and repealing the requirement that a physician assume responsibility for PA-provided care.
 Michigan PAs now practice with a “participating physician.”
 In the 2017 legislative session, Illinois, New Mexico, and West Virginia each adopted legislation to refer to how physicians and PAs practice together as “collaboration,” joining Alaska, which has used “collaboration” since the 1980s.

 The new Guidelines do not dictate a change to PA education.
 However, changing demographics in the applicant pool and realities in the healthcare marketplace will drive changes to PA education, just as marketplace and practice realities drove the need to change AAPA policy.
 PA education must continually evolve to meet marketplace needs and practice realities, which was recognized at PAEA’s Stakeholder Summit in 2016.